startner/golang-logging-library/README.md

 ## UUID Usage

 UUID is used to identify and trace the logs per request.
-In the current interixa structure, this function should be put in each controller functions after the defer function
+In the current startner structure, this function should be put in each controller functions after the defer function
 ```golang
 logger.SetUUID()
 ```